communitysensing/communitysensing.github.io/README.md

 Common Sense was a collaborative project between Intel Research Berkeley, U.C.
 Berkeley, and the West Oakland Environmental Indicators Project (WOEIP).
-This website is maintained for historical purposes -- the project as such ended in 2011 when the Intel site at Berkeley was shut down, but @WOEIP continues to work in this area.
+This website is maintained for historical purposes -- the project as such ended in 2011 when the Intel site at Berkeley was shut down, though WOEIP continues to work in this area.

+A consultant produced the site as PHP, but the only real use of PHP was to modularize some common elements.
+Since this site will never be rebuilt, I simply inlined the includes (as opposed to Jekyll-izing them) so that there would not be any build infrastructure to bit-rot.